1234gher/sketch-to-anime-using-GAN/README.md

 Link:- https://www.kaggle.com/wuhecong/danbooru-sketch-pair-128x

-all detail explaination including test results, references, is mention in ipynb notebook.
+all detail explaination including test results, references, is mentioned in ipynb notebook.

 if there is problem in loading the .ipynb in github, follow below steps:-